 Financial records like purchases and sales are important to any business.
-Proper records of these transactions offer crucial information used in forming administration decisions.
+Proper records of these transactions offer crucial information used in making decisions.
 Other benefits include the ability to forecast and anticipate future changes in the economy.
-With the topic being approached with a certain disdain, it is true to say it is crucial for any business to do it.
+Most retailers approach the topic with disdain, but accurate records lead to better decisions.

 1. Concentrate on materiality